-Name Description Default Recommendation Notes, Warnings or Issues OMS_HE AP_MIN (-Xms) Change of -Xms is not really required.
+Name Description Default Recommendation Notes, Warnings or Issues OMS_HEA P_MIN (- Xms) Change of -Xms is not really required.
 Should maintain post-installation default value.
-If a large setup becomes a 'very large setup' over a period of time, then user/sysadmin may choose to increase the value at the time of increasing the value of - Xmx.
+If a large setup becomes a 'very large setup' over a period of time, then user/ sysadmin may choose to increase the value at the time of increasing the value of -Xmx.
 32/64 bit - Small: 256M Medium: 256M Large: 256M For IBM JVM, irrespective of the app size, use the following settings: 32-bit: 1024M 64-bit: 1740M Same as mentioned in the Default section.
 These are post installation defaults, thus the recommended setup.
-N/A

-Name Description Default Recommendation Notes, Warnings or Issues OMS_HE AP_MAX (-Xmx) As targets are added after the initial installation/setup of Enterprise Manager, increasing the HEAP size is recommended to avoid any unforeseen Out Of Memory Error of Tenured/Old Gen. 32 bit - Small/Medium/Large: 1524M 64 bit - Small: 1740M Medium: 4096M Large: 8192M For IBM JVM, irrespective of the app size, there are no limits on the heap size.
+N/A OMS_HEA P_MAX (- Xmx) As targets are added after the initial installation/setup of Enterprise Manager, increasing the HEAP size is recommended to avoid any unforeseen Out Of Memory Error of Tenured/Old Gen. 32 bit - Small/Medium/Large: 1524M 64 bit - Small: 1740M Medium: 4096M Large: 8192M For IBM JVM, irrespective of the app size, there are no limits on the heap size.
 Same as mentioned in the Default section.
 These are post installation defaults, thus the recommended setup.
 All these parameters should be changed, once users experience a lower throughput over a period of time, due to consistently high memory usage.
-The person (preferably sysadmin) manipulating the parameters must be aware of the limits/warnings.
-OMS_PE RMGEN MIN (- XX:Perm Size) Change of - XX: PermSize is not required.
-Should maintain post- installation default value.
+The person (preferably sysadmin) manipulating the parameters must be aware of the limits/ warnings.
+MGEN_MI N (- Change of -XX: PermSize is not required.
+Should maintain post-installation default value.
 32/64 bit - Small: 128M Medium: 128M Large: 128M For IBM JVM, irrespective of the app size, use the following settings: 32-bit: 128M 64-bit: 128M Same as mentioned in the Default section.
 These are post installation defaults, thus the recommended setup.
-N/A OMS_PE RMGEN MAX (- XX:MaxP ermSize) In Large configurations, where too many activities in the OMS container result in a large number of classloaders and 'Class' objects being created, the perm gen may become full, resulting in an Out Of Memory Error.
-32 bit - Small/Medium/Large: 612M 64 bit - Small: 612M Medium: 768M Large: 768M For IBM JVM, irrespective of the app size, use the following settings: 32-bit: 612M 64-bit: 612M Same as mentioned in the Default section.
-These are post installation defaults, thus the recommended setup.
-N/A emctl set property -name EM_JAVA_MEM_ARGS -value <complete memory parameter> emctl set property -name -value <number_followed_by_G_or_M> emctl set property -name OMS_PERMGEN_MAX -value 1024M
+N/A

+Name Description Default Recommendation Notes, Warnings or Issues

+KX:MaxPe result in a large number of 32 bit - Same as mentioned in the Default section.
+N/A

+AX (- in XX:MaxPe resrmSize) cla Small/Medium/Large: 612M These are post installation defaults, thus the recommended setup.

+64 bit -

+Small: 612M

+Medium: 768M

+Large: 768M

+For IBM JVM, irrespective of the app size, use the following settings:

+32-bit: 612M

+64-bit: 612M